im-muhammadumair/All_Piaic_Assignments_2024_Cloud_Native_Generative_AI/Batch 65 (Faisalabad)/1st_Quator/Septemper 18, 2024 Complete Assignment/Septemper_18,2024_assignment.md

 ```

-## Problem No 2:
-### Problem No 2: Calculate the Area of a Rectangle Using Length and Width Variables
+## Problem No 2: Calculate the Area of a Rectangle Using Length and Width Variables
 **Hint:** Calculate the area of a rectangle using its length and width.
 **Formula:** Area = Length * Width